uakfdotb/ghostpp/readme.txt

 4.)
 If the game is full the player with the "furthest" score from the average (computed by absolute value) is kicked from the game. a.)
 The kicked player can be the new player if they have the furthest score. b.)
 A player without a score is considered to have the furthest score and will always be kicked in favour of a player with a score. c.)
-The teams will be automatically rebalanced (note: at the time of this writing the rebalancing code just shuffles the slots).
+The teams will be automatically rebalanced.
+For the purpose of balancing, players with no score are considered to have the map_defaultplayerscore. d.)
+Note: The team balancing algorithm cannot be used for 4 teams of 3 players as it is too slow in this case.

 Note that GHost++ does not contain a default scoring algorithm.
 This means that automatic matchmaking DOES NOT work "out of the box".